open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 2. The work-agent builds a SubjectAccessReview request which:
    - The target subject is the executor subject from `ManifestWork`
-   - The target attribute should contain the "create", "update", "patch", "get", "list" verbs for all the inlined objects in the spec of `ManifestWork`.
-Note that the "resourceNames" should also be specified.
+   - The target attribute should contain the "create", "update", "patch", "get" and "delete"(optional) verbs for all the inlined objects in the spec of `ManifestWork`.
+Note:
+     2.1 the "resourceNames" should also be specified.
+     2.2 Whether need to check "delete" verb depends on the deleteOption of the manifestwork, the dependent resources that need to be cleaned up when deleting the manifestwork need to check "delete" verb.
+The work agent only creates/updates resources for which the executor has permission to manage the entire lifecycle.
 3. The work-agent writes the objects to the managed cluster if SAR passes.
    3.1 Otherwise no objects will be written to the managed cluster and set the
        failure condition to the `ManifestWork`.